 Other: Method of calculating ‘monthly wages’ is prescribed u/s 5.
 Half monthly payment can be reviewed u/s 6 and converted into lump-sum u/s 7.
 Compensation is protected and cannot be assigned, attached or charged (sec.9).
 Claim is to be made within 3 years (sec.10).
 Delay may be justified.
-A Commissioner can directly send a notice to employer to furnish within 30 days information of death of his workman or his explanation (sec 10A).
+A Commissioner can directly send a notice to the employer to furnish within 30 days information of the death of his workman or his explanation (sec 10A).
 Reports of fatal accident or serious bodily injury shall be given to the Commissioner within 7 days (sec.
 10B).
-An injured workman will not refuse to undergo medical examination; otherwise his compensation may be suspended for the period of his refusal or for the period of his return if he has left the premises without examination.
-In case of a contract labour, the principal employer is liable if the contractor fails to pay compensation (sec.12) Where any employer has entered in-to any contract with any insurer for liability to a workman, the insurer will pay to the workman as per liability accepted.
+An injured workman will not refuse to undergo a medical examination; otherwise, his compensation may be suspended for the period of his refusal or for the period of his return if he has left the premises without examination.
+In case of contract labor, the principal employer is liable if the contractor fails to pay compensation (sec.12) Where any employer has entered into any contract with any insurer for liability to a workman, the insurer will pay to the workman as per liability accepted.
 The workman has to give notice to the insurer for his claim as soon as he becomes aware that his employer has become unable to pay (sec.
 14).
-Compensation can become first charge on assets transferred by employer (sec.
+Compensation can become the first charge on assets transferred by the employer (sec.
 14-A) Prescribed return is to be sent to authority u/s 16.
-Any contract or agreement of relinquishing right of compensation is null and void u/s 17.
-Maximum penalty for offences is Rs.
-5,000/-, Limit of filing complaint is 6 months and sanction of commissioner is necessary for protection (see 18A).
+Any contract or agreement of relinquishing the right of compensation is null and void u/s 17.
+The maximum penalty for offenses is Rs.
+5,000/-, Limit of filing complaint is 6 months and sanction of the commissioner is necessary for protection (see 18A).

 Chapter-3 (sec.
-19 to 31) is regarding Commissioners, their appointment, venue, power, appearance of parties, evidence, registration of agreements, appeals, recovery etc.
+19 to 31) is regarding Commissioners, their appointment, venue, power, the appearance of parties, evidence, registration of agreements, appeals, recovery, etc.

-Schedule 1 to 4 are regarding (1) Injury and loss of earning capacity, (2) List of different 48, workmen (3) List of Occupational Diseases and (4) Age factors to calculated compensation, respectively.
+Schedule 1 to 4 is regarding (1) Injury and loss of earning capacity, (2) List of different 48, workmen (3) List of Occupational Diseases and (4) Age factors to calculated compensation, respectively.

 The Workmen’s Compensation Rules, 1924: